 Digital Media Communication is arguably the most important skill taught in the modern educational context.
-Media graduates are the one of the most likely to gain employment in the growing fields of IT design, cloud computing and advertising.
+Media graduates are the one of the most likely to gain highly paid employment in the growing fields of: IT design; Cloud Computing; Marketing; Online Profile Management and Advertising.
 In short it is a subject that looks forward and prepares young people for a future filled with technology and images.
-Every institution from Warner Brothers film to Tesco has a digital marketing department, running Twitter feeds and websites to promote product – Media studies prepares students for that world of work.
+Every institution from Disney to Tesco has a digital marketing department, running Twitter feeds and websites to promote their product – Media Studies prepares students for that world of work.

 The course runs over two years, and works to develop creative skills as well as deeper theoretical and critical understanding.
 Set texts are wide ranging, include Music videos, Newspapers, Magazines, Radio, Gaming, Social Media, Film and TV.
 We also explore the representations of various groups within society, one of the first things we do is to critique the way adverts have changed that view over time.
 The picture above is from a 1960’s hair cream advert, if you are offended by the representations of men and women, have ideas about what is acceptable and how representations of identity need to change, then you are already thinking like a Media student.